isomerpages/moe-fernvalepri/_our-departments/Science.md

 variant: tiptap
 ---
 <h3><strong>Our Approach</strong></h3>
-<p>The Science Department taps on students’ natural curiosity and adopts
+<p>At our Science Department, we tap on students’ natural curiosity and adopts
 an inquiry-based, student-centred approach in line with the Primary Science Curriculum Framework.
 Students construct their understanding of scientific concepts and develop process skills through hands-on exploration, guided